- Rail Trail

 - A replica station shed has been built at Platina.
 After passing beneath the original road bridge there are great views of the Thomson River valley

-Note: Just before Thomson, detour around the two trestle bridges.
+Note: Just before Thomson, detour around the remains of two trestle bridges.
 You may need to dismount – there are steep drop-offs.

-The Erica Railway Museum is now closed to the public but still worth a look [2023]
+The Erica Railway Museum has closed but its worth a look from Henty St [2023]

-The start of the trail, which also serves the MTB park, at Mill Park, Erica [2023]
+Erica trailhead, which also serves the MTB tracks, at Mill Park [2023]

-The trail near Knotts Cutting, which is another entry point [2006]
+The trail near the filled-in Knotts Cutting, which is another entry point [2006]

 Replica station shed at Platina, which served Coopers Creek [2006]